Thomio-Watanabe/examples_pcl/README.md

 Point Cloud Library repository with some tutorials and personal works to help me understand PCL

-These codes are a copy of some pcl tutorials found in http://pointclouds.org/documentation/tutorials/ , with some modifications.
+These codes are a copy of some pcl tutorials found in http://pointclouds.org/documentation/tutorials/ and http://robotica.unileon.es/ , with some modifications.

-They are release under GNU GPL v3.
+They are release under GNU GPL v2.